Délis Ahou

-Délis Ahou (born 23 August 1984) is a Nigerien international footballer who plays as a defender for Belgian club Virton.
+Délis Ahou (born 23 August 1984) is a footballer who plays as a defender for Belgian club Virton.
+Born in France, he represented Niger at international level.

 Early and personal life

 Ahou was born in Nantes to a Nigerien father and a French mother.

 Career

 Ahou began his career with hometown club Nantes in 1999, before later playing for Racing Levallois 92, USJA Carquefou, Gazélec Ajaccio and Angers SCO.
 Ahou signed for Belgian club Virton in 2010.

 International career

 Ahou represented France at youth level, but made his senior international debut for Niger in 2010.